 Q: Will AMCAS process my application before my House letter is uploaded?

 A: Yes, these processes are completely separate.
-Plan to submit AMCAS by early July.
+Plan to submit AMCAS by mid-June.
 Your letters of recommendation will be sent to AMCAS by your House by mid-August.

 Q: What is the AMCAS Letters program and what do I need to do?

 A: For most medical schools, AMCAS is going to serve as a central repository for applicants' recommendation letters.
 Letters will be sent to AMCAS and then AMCAS will make them available to each of the medical schools on your list.
 There are three things that you will need to do in order to ensure the successful delivery of your recommendation letters through AMCAS.

 - Within the AMCAS application, you will need to “add” a committee letter to let AMCAS know about the letters they are going to receive from your House Office.

 - You need to send the Letter Request Form ID to your House Office.
 (This number is automatically generated when “adding” a committee letter in AMCAS.)